MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 > [!NOTE]
 >
-> `CodeBlock` recognizes plain text as a language if you set the enum value to `PlainText` in the `language` property.
+> `CodeBlock` recognizes plain text as a language if you set the enum value to `PlainText` in the `language` property of the schema.

 The following code shows an example of an Adaptive Card with a code snippet.